 James River

 The James River flows through Virginia’s scenic landscapes and into the Chesapeake Bay.
-Recently, there have been bull shark sightings in the river, prompting investigation, research, and intrigue.
+Recently, there have been bull shark sightings in the river, prompting investigation by the Virginia Institute of Marine Science.

 The brackish waters in the lower stretches of the river are ideal for the bull shark species, which take advantage of the unique mixture of salt and freshwater through osmoregulation.
 This process allows them to quickly adapt to drastic changes in salinity, no matter the environment.